Autophagy: Your Body’s Cellular Recycling and Renewal System

 What is Autophagy?

 Autophagy, often referred to as “self-eating,” is a fundamental cellular process that involves the degradation and recycling of cellular components.
 It’s a tightly regulated mechanism that ensures the efficient removal of damaged proteins, organelles, and other cellular waste.
 This process is essential for maintaining cellular homeostasis, preventing the accumulation of toxic“Toxic” means something that’s poisonous or really harmful.
 It’s like something bad that can make you sick or even hurt you.
 Where did the word come from?
-A long, long time ago, people who used bows and arrows would put… Read More substances, and supporting overall health.
+A long, long time ago, people who used bows and arrows would put poison on the arrow tips to hunt animals or fight… Read More substances, and supporting overall health.

 Etymology and Historical Context